-To use the remote mouse control keys (Page Up, Page Down), see "Using the remote PgUp/PgDn function" on page 11 for details.
+- To use the remote mouse control keys (Page Up, Page Down), see "Using the remote PgUp/PgDn function" on page 10 for details. - Some functions may not be available on some models.
+The following functions are not available for this projector: horizontal keystone and 4 corner adjustment.